About Catherine Brooks

 Refereed Academic Journal Publications

-Brooks, C. F. and Pitts, M. (2016, in press).
+Brooks, C. F. and Pitts, M. (2015, preliminary online version).
 Communication and identity management in a globally connected classroom: An international and intercultural learning experience.
 Journal of International and Intercultural Communication.

-Brooks, C. F. (2016, in press).
+Brooks, C. F. (2015, preliminary online version).
 Role, power, ritual, and resistance: A critical discourse analysis of college classroom talk.
 Western Journal of Communication.

 Brooks, C. F. and Young, S. L. (2015).
 Emotion in online college courses: Examining the influence of perceived teacher communication behavior on students’ emotional experiences.
 Technology, Pedagogy and Ed.